codenvy/docs/src/main/_docs/admin-guide/admin-cli.md

 Starts Codenvy and its services using `docker-compose`.
 If the system cannot find a valid configuration it will perform a `codenvy init`.
 Every `start` and `restart` will run a `codenvy config` to generate a new configuration set using the latest configuration.
 The starting sequence will perform pre-flight testing to see if any ports required by Codenvy are currently used by other services and post-flight checks to verify access to key APIs.

 ## codenvy stop
-Stops all of the Codenvy service containers and removes them.
+By default, perform a graceful stop by stopping all services.
+This can be turned off with `--force` flag Then it stops all of the Che service containers and removes them.
+User and password are provided by `--user` and `--password`

 ## codenvy restart
 Performs a `codenvy stop` followed by a `codenvy start`, respecting `--pull`, `--force`, and `--offline`.